joshmedeski/t-smart-tmux-session-manager/README.md

 ### 3. Recommended tmux settings

-I recommend you add these settings to your `tmux.conf` to have a better experience with this script.
+I recommend you add these settings to your `tmux.conf` to have a better experience with this plugin.

 ```sh
 bind-key x kill-pane # skip "kill-pane 1? (y/n)" prompt